Purified water: Other uses

 Distilled or deionized water is commonly used to top up the lead–acid batteries used in cars and trucks and for other applications.
 The presence of foreign ions commonly found in tap water will drastically shorten the lifespan of a lead–acid battery.

 Distilled or deionized water is preferable to tap water for use in automotive cooling systems.

-Using deionised or distilled water in appliances that evaporate water, such as steam irons and humidifiers, can reduce the build-up of mineral scale, which shortens appliance life.
+Using deionized or distilled water in appliances that evaporate water, such as steam irons and humidifiers, can reduce the build-up of mineral scale, which shortens appliance life.
 Some appliance manufacturers say that deionised water is no longer necessary.

 Purified water is used in freshwater and marine aquariums.
 Since it does not contain impurities such as copper and chlorine, it helps to keep fish free from diseases and avoids the build-up of algae on aquarium plants due to its lack of phosphate and silicate.
 Deionized water should be re-mineralized before use in aquaria since it lacks many macro- and micro-nutrients needed by plants and fish.

 Water (sometimes mixed with methanol) has been used to extend the performance of aircraft engines.
 In piston engines, it acts to delay the onset of engine knocking.
 In turbine engines, it allows more fuel flow for a given turbine temperature limit and increases mass flow.
 As an example, it was used on early Boeing 707 models.
 Advanced materials and engineering have since rendered such systems obsolete for new designs; however, spray-cooling of incoming air-charge is still used to a limited extent with off-road turbo-charged engines (road-race track cars).

 Deionized water is very often used as an ingredient in many cosmetics and pharmaceuticals.
 "Aqua" is the standard name for water in the International Nomenclature of Cosmetic Ingredients standard, which is mandatory on product labels in some countries.

 Because of its high relative dielectric constant (~80), deionized water is also used (for short durations, when the resistive losses are acceptable) as a high voltage dielectric in many pulsed power applications, such as the Sandia National Laboratories Z Machine.